ShortlistShortlistedRemoved from shortlist 139

 Outlets

-Furthermore, it has 2 DC outlets: there's a 12V 8A receptacle with which charging your batteries is made easy and a 5V USB port with which you may charge electronics, for example mobile phones or tablets, conveniently.
+Additionally, it offers 2 DC outlets: there's a 12V 8A receptacle making battery charging a breeze and a 5V USB port with which charging of electronics like mobile phones and tablets is made convenient.

 If you own an RV with a 50-amp service, you can consider this Sportsman unit as RV-ready, as it features a 14-50R outlet.